ligato/docs/docs/plugins/vpp-plugins.md

 Other types are specified as undefined.

 All the interface types except DPDK (physical) can be created or removed directly in the VPP if all necessary conditions are met.
 For example an Af-packet interface requires a VEth as a host in order to attach to it.
 The DPDK interfaces (PCI, physical) can be only configured.
-The cannot be added or removed.
+They cannot be added or removed.

 VPP uses multiple commands and/or binary APIs to create and configure shared binaries.
-The vpp-agent is simplifies this processes by providing a single model with specific extensions depending on the interface type.
+The vpp-agent simplifies this processes by providing a single model with specific extensions depending on the interface type.
-The northbound configuration demands are translated to a sequence of binary API calls using the GoVPP library for eventual programming of the VPP interface.
+The northbound configuration demands are translated to a sequence of binary API calls using the GoVPP library for eventual programming of the interface VPP.

-The interface plugin defines following [model][interface-model] and is divided into two parts:
+The interface plugin defines following [interface model][interface-model] and is divided into two parts:

  - data common to all interface types.
  - data for a specific interface type.